 About FlagGeek

-FlagGeek is a digital archive and documentation platform for historical flags – with a special focus on original textile flags from approximately 1880 to 1945.
-Each flag in the archive is documented with images, dimensions, material analysis, hoist details, markings, and historical context.
-The platform is independent and based on private discoveries and systematic research.
+FlagGeek is a digital archive and documentation platform dedicated to the study and preservation of historical flags — with a particular focus on conflict-era flags and field-used textiles from approximately 1880 to 2022.
+Each flag is recorded in detail with verified images, dimensions, material composition, hoist construction, markings, and historical background.
+The platform is entirely independent and based on private research and authentic objects recovered from multiple countries and historical contexts.

 Method and structure